Choosing a Second Dog

 Posted: Aug 18, 2015, 10 a.m.
 PST

 If you’ve made the choice to add a second dog to your home, the next step is deciding what dog is the right dog for you and yours.
 Still not sure if a second dog is right for you? >>

-There is nothing more eye-catching and stylish than walking a matched pair of Whippets, Corgis or Shelties down the street.
-One of the undeniable joys of purebred dogs is that they are so alike, and two handsome representatives of your chosen breed make a real statement.
+Aside from having practicality of knowing what you are getting, there is nothing more eye-catching and stylish than walking a matched pair of Whippets, Corgis or Shelties down the street.
+One of the undeniable joys of choosing matching dogs is that they are so alike, and two handsome representatives of your chosen breed make a real statement.

 Many breeds of dog are clannish and prefer the company of their own kind.
 If you’re really happy with your first purebred dog, then you may want to stick to the same breed.
 Toy breeds, for example, get along best with their own miniature kind.
 Chihuahuas, Pekingese, Shih Tzu and Yorkies would more happily live with three or four of their brethren rather than having to deal with the hazard of a gawky oversized playmate like a German Shepherd, Labrador or German Shorthair.

 If your first dog is a mixed breed, or you are looking to add a mixed breed to your home, it may be more difficult to know what type of dog would be the best match.
 Often mutts are the most adaptable of all dogs and will accept most any dog as a companion, but it does depend on the temperament of each individual dog.

 Whenever possible, it’s advisable to foster a dog for a week or two to see how easily he fits into your home and your current dog’s life.

 When choosing to add a new breed of dog to your home, there are several key factors you will want to consider.